april-langan/april-langan/README.md

 - 👋 Hi, I’m @april-langan!
 <!-- - 👀 I’m interested in coding as a means of bending compute to my will. -->
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and node.js.
 - 💞️ I’m looking to collaborate on anything.
 <!-- - 📫 You can reach me at april.langan@outlook.com  -->